jpfluger/examples/windows/nsclient-windows.md

 ![NSClient Wizard 1](https://github.com/jpfluger/examples/blob/master/windows/nsclient/nsclient-wiz1.png)

 Set the ip address of the Icinga2 Central Server.
 In these example, this server has an ip of `192.168.1.3`.
-Also choose to enable common plugins and the npre service.
+Also choose to enable common plugins and the NRPE service.

 ![NSClient Wizard 2](https://github.com/jpfluger/examples/blob/master/windows/nsclient/nsclient-wiz2.png)